Don’t be overwhelmed by the process of hiring an interpreter! Let RID help!

 If you are seeking resources for particular guidelines on hiring interpreters for certain communication settings, please click here to access RID’s standard practice papers.
 These documents outline standard practices and positions on various interpreting roles and issues.
 They are an excellent resource to educate all interpreters, hearing and deaf clients, the general public, business contacts, school personnel, doctors and nurses, etc.

-Use this search tool to find contact information for a specific member, verify an RID member’s certification(s) and search for freelance interpreters using specific credentials for your assignment.
+Use the search tool to find contact information for a specific member, verify an RID member’s certification(s) and search for freelance interpreters using specific credentials for your assignment.
 For example, if you need a certified member who has their legal certification in your city, this is the search tool to use.

 Use this search tool to find local interpreter referral agencies for upcoming assignments you have.
 This is also a great tool to hire an agency for a contract.
 When working with an agency, you do not directly contact interpreters.
 Instead, the agency does the work for you and matches a working interpreter to your specific assignment.